Sure, an easy headline. And in this case, it is not completely appropriate, since Apple and Beats were never really competitors in hardware.

 They agreed that Ultra HD TV will make its mark at the right price points.
 But the distributors also said, in effect, that demand for tablets and smartphones are still high, and wearables – in health and fitness and smart watches – will catch consumers’ holiday gift-giving fancy.
 Home automation, long on the scene as an expensive, wired configuration, is going almost mass market with less pricey, wireless systems, which provide more features and can be controlled by mobile devices.

 There’s always innovation in this business, and plenty of surprises too, and that should continue in the second half.

 TWICE VIP Award Voting Has Begun!

 The nominations have been cast, and the second annual TWICE VIP Award voting has begun.
-If you are a retailer or distributor, click here to vote on the best products in accessories, cameras, car electronics, home audio, major appliances, smartphones and tablets, video and TV, and, for the first time, home automation and wearables.
+If you are a retailer or distributor, go to TWICE.com to vote on the best products in accessories, cameras, car electronics, home audio, major appliances, smartphones and tablets, video and TV, and, for the first time, home automation and wearables.

 Votes should be based on product features, design and value to consumers.
 Voting continues until June 30, and the TWICE VIP winners will be profiled in our Aug.
 18 issue.
-So vote today!
+So go to TWICE.com and vote today!